This article describes how to visualize your data by creating visualizations in Analytical Designer.

 Sorting is available for bar charts, column charts, area charts, combo charts, bullet charts, pie charts, donut charts, and heatmaps.

-You can use sorting to order the data in your insight.
-You can sort the data in your insight alphabetically, numerically, or chronologically.
+You can use alphabetical, numerical, or chronological sorting to order the data in your visualizations.

 As you create visualizations, Analytical Designer offers you Recommended next steps.